 4. Briefly describe the involvement of local communities and how they have benefitted from the project (if relevant).

-We have several local schools and churches that have started getting trees from us and planting up their compounds
+We have several local and Nairobi-based schools and churches that have visited for environmental training and started getting trees from us and planting up their compounds.

 5. Are there any plans to continue this work?